jpvantassel/hvsrpy/docs/index.rst

 ====================

 `hvsrpy` is a Python package for horizontal-to-vertical spectral ratio processing.
-It includes three main class definitions `Sensor3c`, `Hvsr`, and `HvsrRotated`.
+It includes four main class definitions `Sensor3c`, `Hvsr`, `HvsrRotated`, and `HvsrVault`.
 These classes include various methods for creating and manipulating 3-component sensor and horizontal-to-vertical spectral ratio objects.

 This package and the classes therein are actively being developed, so if you do not see a feature you would like it may very well be under development and